 Maid arrested in Singapore after parents find video of her abusing son

-The boy had earlier complained to his parents that the maid had thrown him on to the ground, and that his front and back hurt.
+The boy later complained to his parents about pain in his chest.
+He told them that the maid had thrown him on to the ground, and that his front and back hurt.
 The maid however, denied any wrongdoing, and claimed that the boy had got hurt because he was rolling on the field.

 The child’s mother, Lisa, however felt that something wasn’t right.
 The maid usually took her son to the playground (and not to the field) to play.
 Watching the video added to her worst fears.